Somerset Coal Canal: Construction

 Weldon had built a model of his design at Oakengates, next to the Shropshire Canal.
 He started work on the first of three caisson locks which would be required at Combe Hay in early 1796.
 A narrow boat laden with 20 or 30 tons of cargo would be floated into an airtight wooden box, which was submerged in water in a stone-built cistern.
 The buoyancy of the box counterbalanced the weight of the boat and its cargo, and the box could be moved up and down by racks and pinions.
 Construction continued throughout 1796 and 1797.
 Meanwhile, tenders were awarded for building the canal from Midford to Limpley Stoke, and the junction with the Kennet and Avon Canal.
 During the first trial of the caisson lock in February 1798, the rack and pinion mechanism broke.
-After repairs were made, another trail took place in June 1798, when a boat was successfully lowered the 46 ft down the lift, and raised back to the upper level.
+After repairs were made, another trial took place in June 1798, when a boat was successfully lowered the 46 ft down the lift, and raised back to the upper level.
 Weldon pledged that he would demonstrate the lock by using it to transfer 1,500 tons in 12 hours, using just a lift operator and a boatman.
 The committee decided to build two more lifts, one at Combe Hay and one at Radford, but no work was undertaken until the final trial had been completed.
 It never was, as there were repeated failures, and the committee started to consider other options.

 Three successful trials of the caisson lock were made in April 1799, but the walls of the chamber started to bulge.
 The Bath Herald reported that the leakage from the cistern was so bad that the lock could only be used for three or four hours before trials had to be abandoned.
 While they blamed the masons who had built the faulty cistern, it was probably the ground in which the cistern was built that caused the problems.
 It was built through Lower Fuller's Earth clay, a material that is notorious for expanding when wet, and this would have exerted enormous pressure on the cistern walls.
 At the time, the process of making waterproof cement was also in its infancy.
 These two factors caused the walls of the cistern to bulge inwards, resulting in the caisson jamming.
 Smith may have known of the problem, since he had visited Sapperton Tunnel on the Thames and Severn Canal in 1788 and 1794, which was distorting where it was cut through Fuller's Earth.
 After years of fruitless searching for the site of the lock, an archaeological dig in 1997 confirmed its likely location, following the discovery in the Public Records Office of a map dating from 1804-1806 showing the caisson and its exit tunnel.